-• The REM terminal can be connected to the head unit turn-on output wire.
+The small terminal between the main power and ground is the +12 turn-on input and can be connected to the head unit turn-on output wire.
 If none is available it can be connected to an accessory (ACC) terminal.
 You should avoid using any ignition-on (IGN) wire, as they can be noisy